 The White Sox purchased the contract of a future Hall-of-Famer, pitcher Urban “Red” Faber, from Des Moines for $3,500.
-Faber would go on to win 254 games, with four seasons of 20 or more wins with the team.
-In the 1917 World Series win over the Giants he went 3-1, throwing 27 innings with two complete games and a 2.33 ERA.
+Faber would go on to win 254 games, with four seasons of 20 or more wins with Chicago.
+In the 1917 World Series win over the Giants Faber went 3-1, throwing 27 innings, with two complete games and a 2.33 ERA.

-The White Sox claimed first baseman Ted Kluszewski off of waivers from the Pirates for Harry Simpson and minor-leaguer Bob Sagers.
-“Big Klu” helped provide hitting down the stretch for the pennant, and would hit three home runs and drive in 10 runs in the six-game World Series versus the Dodgers, with five of those RBIs coming in Game 1.
+The White Sox acquired first baseman Ted Kluszewski from the Pirates for Harry Simpson and minor-leaguer Bob Sagers.
+“Big Klu” helped provide hitting down the stretch (.297 in 31 games) for the pennant, and hit .391 with three home runs and 10 RBIs in the six-game World Series loss to the Dodgers, with five of those RBIs coming in an 11-0 Game 1 rout.

 The tensions surrounding the Democratic National Convention in Chicago spilled over to Comiskey Park.
 During a game against the Twins, supporters of Alabama Governor George Wallace and Minnesota Senator Eugene McCarthy got into an altercation in the lower left-field seats after some of the Wallace supporters were accused of shouting racial slurs at White Sox left fielder Tommy Davis.
 Security quickly separated the groups and averted a larger brawl.

-White Sox pitcher Dennis Lamp carried a no-hitter into the ninth inning against the Brewers in Milwaukee.
-Robin Yount led off that inning with a bloop double, breaking it up.
+White Sox pitcher Dennis Lamp carried a no-hitter into the ninth inning of a night game against the Brewers in Milwaukee.
+Robin Yount led off that inning with a bloop double to left, breaking it up.
 The Sox won the game, 5-1, as Lamp settled for a one-hitter, punching out six and walking one.

 Tim Anderson (seventh inning) and Adam Engel (two outs in the ninth inning) made terrific defensive plays to save the no-hitter.